Academic Excellence

 Schedule Changes

 Once courses are selected in the spring, the master schedule is planned.
-If an elective course is not filled, it will not be offered and a student's chosen alternatives will be used to make the elective selection.
-Faculty is hired based on the courses chosen; therefore, students will not be able to add a course after parental approval forms are returned.
-Any schedule-change requests made after this date will be brought to the Dean of Academics for consideration.
+If an elective course is not filled, it will not be offered and *the student is contacted to choose an alternate course.* Faculty is hired based on the courses chosen; therefore, students will not be able to add a course after parental approval forms are returned.
+Any schedule-change requests made after *the parent approval form is returned* will be brought to the Dean of Academics for consideration.
 Final decisions are made by the administration.
 Copies of the final schedule are posted online in late July.
 We do not honor requests to move the time of a class, change lunch periods or change teachers.

 Once the school year begins, changes will be considered based on level changes only (i.e., moving from Algebra II Honors to Algebra II College Prep) during the first two weeks of classes.
 These requests are honored only if dropping or adding a course does not affect class sizes or teacher load and if the change is possible in the student's schedule.
 Because electives are not required courses and are based on student choice, schedule changes are not honored after parent approval forms are returned in the spring.
 Only honors or AP elective schedule-change requests are considered.
 Once summer PE classes begin, students enrolled in the course may not alter their schedule by dropping full-credit electives for unstructured periods or half-credit courses.